Please note – due to COVID19 we will be offering extra-curricular activities within our Year Group bubbles only.

 We encourage all of our students to take up extra-curricular opportunities outside of their lessons.
 These are chances to learn new skills, explore new hobbies and develop socially.

-After lessons finish at 2.45pm, our staff put on a range of clubs that students can take part in.
+After lessons finish, our staff put on a range of clubs that students can take part in.
 In addition, during the year students will have opportunities to go on special trips or hear from guest speakers.

 Sports clubs and teams, competitions and Sports Day